 The saying goes “abs are made in the kitchen so get crunching!” - do you know what that means?
 You can workout to the best of your abilities, smash your sessions and feel like an exercise god/goddess… but if you’re not fuelling your body correctly, you could be undoing all your good work.
 Time to delve into delicious post-workout meals to refuel your body.

 We’ve teamed up with Mindful Chef to bring you 6 dinner recipes that will help your body recover from workouts and place you in the best possible position to get the results you want.
 Mindful Chef is a health-focused food box company that ships fresh produce with healthy recipes straight to your home.
 With a focus on healthy lifestyles that contain reduced sugar and no refined carbs, their recipes are based on innovative uses of fresh vegetables and lean meats.

 Not a cooking connoisseur?
 Don’t worry - every recipe contains just 10 ingredients and takes 30-minutes to prepare.
 Got food allergies?
 All recipes are gluten-free and dairy-free.
-Use the code below to get £10 off your first order!

 6 Post-workout meals to refuel your body